Quantifying the unextendibility of entanglement: Quantifying the unextendibility of entanglement

-Let $\{\rho^i_{AB}\}_i\subset\cS(AB)$ be a set of bipartite quantum states and let $\{p_i\}_i$ be a probability distribution such that $p_i\geq0$ and $\sum_ip_i=1$.
-A generalized unextendible entanglement $\mathbf{E}^u$ is \textit{convex}, if
+Let $\{\rho^i_{AB}\}_i\subset\cS(AB)$ be a set of bipartite quantum states, and let $\{p_i\}_i$ be a probability distribution such that $p_i\geq0$ and $\sum_ip_i=1$.
+A generalized unextendible entanglement $\mathbf{E}^u$ is \textit{convex} if

-and it is \textit{quasi-convex}, if
+and it is \textit{quasi-convex} if

+If $\mathbf{E}^u$ is convex, then it is also quasi-convex; however, the converse is not necessarily true.

 Intuitively, the convexity (quasi-convexity) property implies that the amount of quantum entanglement cannot be increased by merely mixing the quantum states.
 Convexity is a desirable property of a valid entanglement measure from both the mathematical and physical perspectives.
-In the following, we show that the $\a$-unextendible entanglement satisfies this property for certain parameter ranges.
+The $\a$-unextendible entanglement satisfies this property for certain parameter ranges: